robinkarim/Production-Book/docs/ini/ini-getting-started.rst

 ﻿Getting started with INI
 ========================

 Getting started with INI is easy, hassle-free and secure.
 To get started, `register for a free account <https://cirrent.infineon.com/login>`_.
 Next, integrate the CIRRENT™ Agent on your device, and onboard your device to CIRRENT™ Cloud.
 Then, simply sit back and watch the data flow into the CIRRENT™ Console, a secure dashboard that provides deep visibility into the performance of your IoT products both at the fleet level, and at individual device-level.

 *************************
 Steps to configuring INI
 *************************

 Interested in testing INI on your device?
-You need to complete a few steps to configure INI and to start receiving device analytics.
+You need to complete a few steps to configure INI and to start receiving device analytics:

-**Note:** before you get started with INI you must have an active CIRRENT™ Cloud account so that you register your device and access CIRRENT™ Console where you will view your device data.
-You also need a device that is compatible with the CIRRENT™ Agent – you can view the requirements here.

 * Register for an account on CIRRENT™ Cloud.